 Republicans Rally Their Base

-SOUTHBURY, CT — Republicans lost the governor’s seat by 32,000 votes in the last two elections combined and they’re not about to let another opportunity escape them in the next 23 days.
+SOUTHBURY, CT — Republicans lost the governor’s seat by a combined 32,000 votes in the last two elections, and they’re not about to let another opportunity escape them in the next 23 days.

 But it’s not going to be easy.

-Democratic voters outnumber Republicans by about 15 percent and both parties are outnumbers by unaffiliated voters.
-There are 780,313 Democratic voters, 457,813 Republican voters, and 862,466 unaffiliated voters registered in Connecticut, as of Oct.
-10.
+Democratic voters outnumber Republicans by a little less than a 2-to-1 ratio, and both parties are outnumbered by unaffiliated voters.
+According to the Secretary of the State’s office, as of Oct.
+10 Connecticut had 780,313 Democratic voters, 457,813 Republican voters, and 862,466 unaffiliated voters.

 Republican gubernatorial candidate Bob Stefanowski said the “polls are dead even” in a state where Democratic voters outnumber Republicans so “what does that tell you” about their candidate.